Toyota Camry (XV80): Malaysia

 The XV80 Camry HEV grade was launched in the Malaysian market during the 2024 Kuala Lumpur International Mobility Show on 4 December 2024, while the non-hybrid V grade was introduced on 23 December 2024.
 Both grades are powered by 2.5-liter four cylinder engine, and are fully imported from Thailand.

 Philippines

-The XV80 Camry was launched in the Philippine market alongside the Tamaraw on 6 December 2024.
-It is only available in one grade: the 2.5 HEV variant, Toyota Safety Sense 3.0 is standard.
+The XV80 Camry was launched in the Philippine market alongside the Tamaraw (Toyota Hilux) utility truck on 6 December 2024.
+It is only available in one grade: 2.5 HEV variant, and Toyota Safety Sense 3.0 is standard.

 Singapore

-The Camry XV80 made its ASEAN debut starting in Singapore on 29 August 2024 launched by Borneo Motors.
-It is available in a sole Elegance variant powered by a 2.5-liter gasoline hybrid.
+The Camry XV80 made its ASEAN debut in Singapore on 29 August 2024 launched by Borneo Motors.
+It is available as an Elegance variant powered by a 2.5-liter gasoline hybrid powertrain.